 The pair have been documenting their journey as a family with Seán since and have gathered more than 13,000 subscribers on YouTube.

 Initially, the couple started filming their son so that they could keep the family updated back at home.
-As their popularity climbed, they thought that if their videos made someone smile, gave them a look into life in Japan or an insight raising a bilingual child, then that was fine with them.
+As their popularity climbed, they thought that if their videos made someone smile, and gave them a look into life in Japan or an insight into raising a bilingual child, then that was fine with them.

 ‘I always thought the name Seán has a lovely sound to it, and my dad’s name is John, Seán as Gaeilge.
 I couldn’t imagine him having any other name now!
 He is Seánie!’

-Lian and her husband had researched many different methods for raising a bilingual child and settled on the one parent, one language approach.
+Lian and her husband had researched many different methods for raising a bilingual child and settled on the one-parent, one-language approach.
 Lian speaks English with Seán and her husband speaks Japanese to him.

 ‘Sometimes it is difficult as we live in Japan; I have to use Japanese with the in-laws and in daily life, so at home, we try to have English as the main language.
 I teach English lessons at home so Seán is exposed to lots of songs and games in English. ‘

 ‘At the moment I think his English understanding is a little better as he is with me most of the day.
 But he is saying lots of words in both languages already!
-I think he chooses the easier word to say, some Japanese like “Atta!”
+I think he chooses the easier words to say, some Japanese like “Atta!”
 (I found it), and some English like “Let’s go!” and “What’s that?”’